dustinpfister/blog_posts/_posts/threejs-capsule-geometry.md

 layout: post
 categories: three.js
 id: 997
-updated: 2022-07-22 08:20:07
+updated: 2022-07-22 08:26:09
-version: 1.2
+version: 1.3
 ---

 There are many built in geometry constructors in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene) that can be used to create an instance of buffer geometry by way of calling a function and passing a few arguments to define certain aspects of the geometry that is created by way of a [javaScript constructor function](/2019/02/27/js-javascript-constructor/).
 One such option that I will be writing about today is the [capsule geometry constructor](https://threejs.org/docs/#api/en/geometries/CapsuleGeometry).
+This is a geometry that is like the cylinder geometry, but with a half sphere like cap on each side of the cylinder.

+The nature of the capsule geometry is interesting as with a little code it can maybe be used as an alternative to tube geometry that often presents itself as a road block of sorts when learning how to use these various geometry constructors.
+One major reason why is because in order to use the tube geometry one will need to create an instance of a curve which is needed as the first argument when calling the tube geometry constructor.

 <!-- more -->